 - Payroll Services manages various functions related to payroll (including processing, distribution, imaging, and employment verification) as well as individual tax compliance and reporting.

 - Student Business Services manages student financial obligations including tuition and fees, student waivers and exemptions, and the Texas Guaranteed Tuition fund.

-- Student Business Services now provides services for students at Texas A&M University Main, Texas A&M University Galveston, and Texas A&M University Health Science Center.
-These expanded services have increased the number of student payments processed by 26.6% since Fall 2012.
+- Student Business Services provides services for students at Texas A&M University, Texas A&M University at Galveston, and Texas A&M University Health Science Center.
+These expanded services have increased the number of student payments processed by over 37% since Fall 2012.

 - Annenberg Presidential Conference Center

 Led by Marc Chaloupka, Director

 The Annenberg Presidential Conference Center (APCC) is an event facility built to accommodate the George Bush Library Foundation, George Bush Presidential Library, Texas A&M University departments and organizations, and the Texas A&M University System.
 The facility can host a variety of events such as banquets, lectures, workshops, receptions, and performances.